 Introduction

 The issue that I have chosen to address, through research, is about developing apostolic leaders for transformation to occur in North India.
-I have defined apostolic leaders as catalyst of Church Planting Movements (CPM) or Disciple Making Movements (DMM) that have resulted in at least fourth generation churches.
+Influenced by Southern Baptist thinking, I have defined apostolic leaders as catalysts of Church Planting Movements (CPM) or Disciple Making Movements (DMM) that have resulted in at least fourth generation churches.

-In order to transform India more rapidly, training for CPM’s should develop leaders with the abilities to work in all communities. the skills that need develop are epitomized in the entrepreneurial leader (i.e. Self and social awareness, creation and prediction logic, and responsible and sustainable decision-making while considering social, economic, and environmental factors).
+In order to transform India more rapidly, training for CPM’s should develop leaders with the abilities to work in all communities.
+My premise is the skills that need development are epitomized in the entrepreneurial leader (i.e. Self and social awareness, creation and prediction logic, and responsible and sustainable decision-making while considering social, economic, and environmental factors).

 In order to investigate this theory, I will use 10 case studies of different movement streams that are currently occurring in North India.
-I will interview and examine the commonalities of the process of the most successful CPM/DMM leaders in India and analyze how compare to an entrepreneurial leader.
+I will interview and examine the commonalities of the process of the most successful CPM/DMM leaders in India and analyze how they compare to the profile of an entrepreneurial leader.
 From these results, I will see what are the most important mental models to enhance the development of movement leaders.

 To analyze the data, I have developed a scoring rubric for individual case study reports (Appendix A), each following a within-case study analysis in the investigator’s summary section.
 Then, the survey data will be cross-case compared for themes, concepts, and relationships of variables (Appendix B).